ValeriiKlimenko/genKYandOnePion/README.md

 Options:

---channel is chanel name "KLambda" or "KSigma" or "Pi0P" or "PiN" (No default value!)
+--channel is channel name "KLambda" or "KSigma" or "Pi0P" or "PiN" ("KLambda" is default value!)

 --ebeam is Ebeam that should be >0 and less than 12GeV (Energy of the beam) (default value is 10.6 GeV)